 Since early April it has seen serial swings between the 1.0800 and 1.1000 areas with it now pushing above the higher end of that range and even the higher 1.1200-50 resistance.
-Next higher interim resistance is in the 1.1400 area it recently tested and stalled, yet with the major historic congestion resistance not until the 1.1500 area.
+Next higher interim resistance is in the 1.1400 area it recently tested and stalled, yet with the major historic congestion resistance not until the 1.1500 area and EUR/USD now weakening back to 1.1200 again on the reinstated 'risk off' psychology..

-Of course, the EURO seems to be benefitting from the German agreement to participate in a very major pan-European COVID-19 relief fund.
+Of course, the also EURO seemed to be benefitting from the German agreement to participate in that major pan-European COVID-19 relief fund.
 At €750 billion it far outstrips any individual country rescue package to date.
 This is the sort of thing they had previously resisted for years, along with the thought of any deficit spending fiscal stimulus.
+Yet as noted previous, the current spending pact concerns of Chancellor Merkel are likely part of recent pressure on the EURO, even if EUR/USD has strengthened from 1.1200 area gain at present.